Title

 4. In the MU-B district, the application may be denied by the Land Use Supervisor if he or she determines that the size, nature, character or intensity of the use of property in the immediate vicinity of the applicant’s property would pose an unreasonable risk to the health, safety or welfare of users of the applicant’s facility; the decision of the Land Use Supervisor may be appealed to the Commission

-Section 3: That Chapter 50, Article VI, Section 41.4 removing the definition daycare facility and adding daycare facility, small and daycare facility, large (15 or more) as follows:
+Section 3: That no changes are made to the existing definitions in Chapter 50, Article VI, Section 41.4 removing the definition daycare facility and adding daycare facility, small and daycare facility, large (15 or more) as follows:

 Daycare facility.
 A facility that provides accommodations for persons of any age who receive custodial care for less than 24 hours by individual other than parents or guardians, relatives by blood, marriage, or adoption, and in a place other than the home of the person cared for.